frame-dev/CustomWeapons/README.md

 API Documentation
 <a href="APIDocumentation.md">Documentation</a>

-I see forward to Release it on tge Spigot Website
+I see forward to Release it on the Spigot Website